ecluse:ecluse-core

 openCveDb :: Ecosystem -> FilePath -> IO (Either CveDbRejected CveDb) Source #

 Open an osv.db artifact and build the owning handle over it, or reject the artifact (CveDbRejected) with its connection already closed.
-Throws on faults below the acceptance contract (an unreadable file, a malformed provenance row), and then too the connection is already closed: an exception never leaks it.
+Nothing an artifact carries can make this throw: acceptance admits only a conformant STRICT schema whose stored values the integrity walk verified, so the provenance decode below it is total.
+Faults below the artifact contract (an unopenable file) still throw, and then too the connection is already closed: an exception never leaks it.

 The consumer view